StevenTammen/StevenTammen.github.io/pages/deontology.md

 It's worth pointing out that deontology does not entirely ignore consequences, merely that right and wrong are functions of *intended* consequences rather than *actual* consequences.
 It's also worth pointing out that moral absolutism and deontology are not mutually exclusive if you view right and wrong as a composite of intent and absolute moral law.
 For example, stealing from one's neighbors to feed one's family is understandable but still wrong, because stealing from innocent people is universally wrong (stealing from innocent people has negative absolute moral value).

 I say *negative* absolute moral value above because right is never determined by action alone, and is thus always subject to intent and the constraints of deontology.
-In other words, there is no such thing as a positive absolute moral value because doing something with positive consequences for unsound reasons is still not right, even though it may not be wrong.
+In other words, there is no such thing as a positive absolute moral value because doing something that would normally be right for unsound reasons is still not right, even though it may not be wrong.
 For example, giving money ostentatiously to the poor to be praised for one's generosity is not right (but it is not strictly wrong either).
 Therefore, since giving money to the poor is not universally right regardless of intent, it does not have positive absolute moral value.
 (A similar argument can be used in other cases to show that positive absolute moral values do not exist).

 Put into logical terms we may understand moral action in the following way -- if n = "I do something with a negative absolute moral value," i = "I have right intent," r = "I do right," and w = "I do wrong," then:

-1. n implies w
+#### n implies w

 <table>
   <tr>